Safety Information for Competitors 2019 –

 - No crew member to be under the influence of alcohol or drugs.

-- All rafts must pass scrutiny before the race, and must conform with the following:-
+All rafts must pass scrutiny before the race and must conform with the requirements below.

 - Life Jackets to be worn by all team members.